 - Imperfection is beauty!
 If things are messy, or a sign is wonky, that’s exactly what you want to capture.
 Don’t stress over perfection when capturing these hidden gems – there’s so much beauty in them the way they are!

 - When shooting in low light situations (i.e., inside that really cool dive bar you visited), use a lens that allows for a really wide aperture.
-We shoot with Nikon and just purchased the 35mm f/1.8G Lens and are already taking it everywhere with us.
+We shoot with Nikon and love the 35mm f/1.8G Lens.

 - Capture as much detail as possible.
 You’ll want to savor everything about this gem for years to come, so don’t forget the details!